Building Houses

 Wednesday - Day 3

 Pick-up from your hotel at 7:00am.
-The roof will be finished when we arrive at the building site so volunteers will start to nail the wall boards to the frame, and build the door and the windows.
+The roof will be finished when we arrive at the building site, it is constructed by the locals.
+So volunteers will start to put the wall boards and floorboards installation to the frame, and build the door and the windows.
 We finish at 12pm and take you back to your hotel.

 Thursday - Day 4

 Pick-up from your hotel at 7:00am.
-Volunteers will finish nailing any wall boards not completed the previous day.
-The shutters will be made and attached.
-The doors, windows and stairs will be added.
-A cement base (which we’ll ask you to sign) will be added at the bottom of the stairs.
+Volunteers will finish the wall boards paintings and other works not completed the previous day.
+The stairs will be added and the scaffolding is removed.
+A cement base will be added.
 Finishing touches are added to the house.
 We finish at 12pm and return to your hotel.

 Friday - Day 5